 It is best to set up feedback sessions with plenty of time; a morning or afternoon, or a day or two, depending on the scope and how much you want to change.
-Prevent interruption by phone or messenger; many experts suggest having the meetings off-site, where people can think “out of the box” and also avoid interruptions.
-Cell-phones should be off.
+Prevent interruptions, possibly going off-site.

 Set up some ground rules.
 The session should be genuinely open, and people should be able to participate without fear of retribution or attack.
 (Don’t make any promises you can’t keep!
 It helps to have an outsider present to warn when managers become defensive).
 The manager must create a feeling that people can freely ask questions, discuss issues, propose ideas, and take on new responsibilities.

-Briefly review the goals of the survey project and how it was conducted, including how surveys were distributed and who analyzed the data.
-The goals may include increasing effectiveness, learning customer or staff needs, spotting minor problems before they became large headaches, initating or advancing continuous improvement, or other purposes.
-(As mentioned earlier, having small teams of other people get this information together and present it may help to increase participation and interest, especially if you refrain from presenting your point of view during or after their talks).
+Briefly review the goals of the survey, how surveys were sent out, and who analyzed the data.
+Goals may include increasing effectiveness, learning customer or staff needs, spotting minor problems before they became large, continuous improvement, etc. (Having small teams of other people get this information together and present it may help to increase participation and interest, especially if you refrain from presenting your point of view during or after their talks).

-One good way to start the action planning session is by asking for help in solving problems.
-Acknowledge that other people may be closer to the situation, or may have more experience with different parts of it.
+One way to start the action planning session is by asking for help in solving problems.
+Other people may be closer to the situation.
 Asking for help may increase the others’ respect for you, because it shows that you have some respect for them; and because people tend to like those who they have helped.
 (Benjamin Franklin once wrote of making an enemy into a friend by borrowing a book from him).
 People are also much more likely to accept and to actively support solutions which they had a part in creating.